 - Contract between ACIC and the TRB

 - Information Sharing Guidelines for promoting safety and wellbeing (ISG)

 - The Department of the Premier and Cabinet Circular 12 otherwise known as the “Information Privacy Principles Instruction” (IPPS)

-- The Australian Privacy Principles (APPs) for National Police History Check (ACIC) information only
+- The Australian Privacy Principles (APPs) for Nationally Coordinated Criminal History Checks (ACIC) information only

 How is your personal information stored?

 Personal information is stored in paper files and electronically on the TRB information management system.
 All reasonable precautions are taken to protect your personal information from misuse, loss, unauthorised access, modification or disclosure.
 This includes:

 - Clean desk policy

 - The use of appropriate security controls for our information management systems